kmayerb/tcrdist3/docs/tcrdistances.rst

             * `ctrim` - number of amino acids to trim of c-terminal end of a CDR. (i.e. ctrim = 3 CASSQDFEQ-YF consider only positions after CAS-SQDFEQ-YF)
             * `ntrim` - number of amino acids to trim of n-terminal end of a CDR. (i.e. ntrim = 2 CASSQDFEQ-YF consider only positions before "YF", SQDFEQ-YF)
             * `gap_penalty` - the penalty accrued for gaps in the pairwise alignment.
             * 'fixed_gappos' - When sequences are of different length, there will be a gap position.
 If 'fixed_gappos' is False, then the metric inserts a single gap at an optimal position based on a BLOSUM62 scoring matrix.
 This is recommended for the CDR3, but it is not necessary when the CDR1, 2, and 2.5 are already imgt_aligned and of a fixed length.
          * The default parameters match those used in Dash et al. (2018) *Quantifiable predictive features define epitope-specific T cell receptor repertoires
-         * Dictionary keys must match appropriate columns of clone_df DataFrame.
+         * Dictionary keys must match appropriate columns of the clone_df DataFrame.

 .. tip::